 From a brand perspective, connecting with the consumer and staying relevant to them is a constantly evolving process.
 Brands have only just begun to realise the value of truly staying connected with consumers and treating social media platforms and digital tools as more than just the means of promotion.
 Nowadays, brands interact with consumers via Instagram ads, short video capsules for other social media platforms such as Facebook and Twitter etc. to personalise their engagement with them.
 For instance, a brand launches its latest apparel collection online and it instantly pops in a consumer’s Instagram feed based on previous interfaces between the brand and the consumer.

-Marketing is no longer for the masses.
-It has to be consumer specific.
+Marketing is no longer about communicating to the mass.
+It has to be consumer specific — very targeted.
 Consumers want to feel that their engagements with a brand are personalised and directly relevant to them.
 Thus, for brands, it is no longer about designing an advertisement around a product and creating one big campaign for conventional media platforms.
 The whole phenomenon, termed as ‘mass advertising’, is dying a slow, natural death.
 Customising a marketing strategy enables a brand to enhance its association with a consumer and can remarkably revolutionise the perception of a brand.
 For instance, a haircare brand launches a shampoo which can be customised based on one’s hair type and needs.
 A consumer who buys this product feels that the brand understands his requirement well.

 It is up to brands now to reap the potential benefits of personalising consumers’ experiences to secure their long-term loyalty.